241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/010301_CodingBackend.md

         ```cd GHCopilotSQLChatter_WebApi```

-      * Then run the project:
+      * Then run the project from "https" address:

-        ```dotnet run```
+        ```dotnet run --launch-profile https```

       * When the project is running, you will see a message in the terminal indicating the URL where the application is operating.
-This will typically be a URL like https://localhost:5000 or https://localhost:5001.
+This will typically be a URL like https://localhost:7029.
 (In this excercise our port is 7029).

       * Open your browser and visit the following URL: ```https://localhost:7029/swagger```.
       (If your application is running on a different port, replace 7029 with the corresponding port number.)